We maintain 5 sites throughout the Parish that are used for growing vegetables and flowers.

 To be eligible to rent a site you must be resident in the Parish of Great Aycliffe, i.e. School Aycliffe, Newton Aycliffe or Aycliffe Village.

 Rents for plots within the Parish are decided upon by the Council.
-Allotment Rent charges 2020-2021
+2023-2024 Allotments Schedule of Charges.

 We work closely with allotment representatives and tenants to ensure that we provide an appropriate and satisfactory allotment service.
 Our Allotments Charter is our commitment to our tenants.